 About NIKA Dance - African Inspired Dance in Aotearoa

-NIKA Dance is a community of dancers and musicians who gather to move and be moved!
-We draw our main inspirations from rhythms and dances of Africa and the African Diaspora, primarily from West Africa, Zimbabwe and South America.
+NIKA Dance draws its main inspirations from rhythms and dances of Africa and the African Diaspora, primarily from West Africa, Zimbabwe and South America.
 We also draw from contemporary community dance practice, yoga and other movement forms.

 Bio: Monica Evans - Director/teacher/performer